OlivierMounicq/CSharpNotes/Basic-Framework/09-Collection.md

 ####KeyedCollection&lt;TKey, TItem&gt;

-- Subclass of Collection<TItem>
+- Subclass of Collection&lt;TItem&gt;
 - Combines linear list with a hashtable
 - Does not implement the interface IDictionary
 - Does not support the concept of the key/value pair
-- Like Collection<Item> with a fast lookup key
+- Like Collection&lt;Item&gt; with a fast lookup key